4 Welding Projects to Spice Up Your Grilling Game

 Outdoor Griddle and Hibachi Welding Project

 Amp up your grilling game by welding a griddle and hibachi for your patio or outdoor kitchen.
-This welding project will see you sauteeing veggies and flipping pancakes outdoors, allowing you to soak up more summer sun.
+This welding project will see you sautéing veggies and flipping pancakes outdoors, allowing you to soak up more summer sun.

 Use smooth sheet metal for the sides and griddle base and the same sheeting to create a space to light a wood fire below your griddle top.
 Steel pipe is a great choice for legs to add sturdiness and stability, once you learn the art of cooking over a wood heated griddle, inside pancakes will never taste as good.
+Take a look at the video below for inspiration.